How CO2IN works to reduce emissions?

 4. 100 CO2IN is equivalent to 1 emission allowance

-By buying 100 CO2INs, you reduce the number of emissions that would otherwise be released into the atmosphere by 1 tonne.
+Buying 100 CO2INs will reduce the amount of greenhouse gases that would otherwise be released into the atmosphere by 1 tonne.

 5. What happens to the money collected from allowances?